open/close all folders

 Voiced by: Eric PohlmanThe mysterious chief of the SPECTRE organisation.

 - Bad Boss: Doesn't take to suspecting someone stealing from him very well.
+Or disobeying his orders.

 - Blofeld Ploy: Trope Namer.
 He electrocutes one of the henchmen sitting at his conference table for embezzling money from him, only after interrogating another (and totally innocent) henchman for the reason why their drug trafficking ring had turned in such poor profits.